 Professor Stephen Marcus of Rutgers had concerns about edibles and access to minors.
 Scutari said the cannabis legislation addresses that by making the packaging bland and childproof.

-Scutari said the New Jersey Economic Development Authority (NJEDA) will work on that in a new bill.
+Scutari said the New Jersey Economic Development Authority (NJEDA) would work on that in a new bill.

 “I’m not happy with us doing this so quickly,” Cardinale said before abstaining from the vote.